ojacques/SynthesiaKontrol/README.md

 - [AnykeyNL](https://github.com/AnykeyNL) to figure out an initial scheme for Komplete Kontrol MK1 USB protocol as well as the structure of an app
 - [Jason Bret](https://github.com/jasonbrent) to have figured out the MK2 version, and the `0x81` endpoint which I use.
+- [a1vv](https://github.com/a1vv/KompleteKontrolLightGuide) for the fork, and figuring out the changes for MK1 - which allowed me to create a version with support of MK1 and MK2
+- [Nabume](https://www.synthesiagame.com/forum/memberlist.php?mode=viewprofile&u=115379) for the S88 MK2 info.